 The musical sense of "strongly rhythmic composition" is attested from c.
 1600, from the earlier meaning "rhythmic drumbeat for marching" (1570s).
 The earliest sense of the word in English is "footprint, track" (early 15c.), from a sense in Old French.
 Transferred sense of "forward motion" (as in march of progress, etc.) is from 1620s.

 "a frontier, boundary of a country; border district," early 13c., from Old French marche "boundary, frontier," from Frankish *marka or some other Germanic source (compare Old Saxon marka, Old English mearc; Old High German marchon "to mark out, delimit," German Mark "boundary"), from Proto-Germanic *markō; see mark (n.1)).
 Now obsolete.
 Related: Marches.

 In early use often in reference to the borderlands beside Wales, sometimes rendering Old English Mercia; later especially of the English border with Scotland.
 There was a verb marchen in Middle English (c.
 1300), "to have a common boundary," from Old French marchier "border upon, lie alongside," which survived in dialect.

-This is the old Germanic word for "border, boundary," but as it came to mean "borderland" in many languages new words were borrowed in the original sense (compare border (n.), bound (n.)"border, boundary").
+This is the old Germanic word for "border, boundary," but as it came to mean "borderland" in many languages, other words were shifted or borrowed to indicate the original sense (compare border (n.), bound (n.)"border, boundary").
 Modern German Grenze is from Middle High German grenize (13c., replacing Old High German marcha), a loan-word from Slavic (compare Polish and Russian granica).
 Dutch grens, Danish groense, Swedish gräns are from German.